heiswayi/heiswayi.nrird.com/_posts/2017/2017-02-11-commonly-used-php-code-snippets.md

 comments: true
 ---

 A few years ago I have been actively developing PHP apps, and most of them are built from scratch.
 Within those years, I have been using some of these PHP functions in most of my projects.
-Well, until today, I still found some of them are useful when I have been writing PHP apps.
+Until today, some of them are still useful when I code some PHP apps.